MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-auditing-file-cpp.md

 ## Audit Dashboard

 Events submitted to the Azure Information Protection audit pipeline will surface in reports at https://portal.azure.com.
-Azure Information Protection Analytics is in public preview and features/functionality are subject to change.

 ## Next Steps